 There's a few important things to remember about both of these chucks.

-- The Presta connection does not mechanically engage with the valve.
-This means that when you thread it on, the air pressure in the tire holds the valve closed until you equalize the pressure in the pump.
+- The Presta side of our chucks does not have anything that mechanically opens the valve.
+It works on air pressure to open the valve after you pressurize the pump and hose.
+When the pressure is equalized in the pump, hose, and tire, then any pressure added will open the Presta valve and fill the tire.
 This also means that when you press the air bleed button, the Presta valve immediately closes and you do not bleed any air from the tire.
 The ABS button is there to break the seal on the valve and help prevent valve cores backing out.

 - The opposite of #2 is true about the Schrader side of the chuck.
 There is mechanical engagement when connecting to a Schrader valve, so if you hold down the air bleed button, it will bleed from the tire.
 It also means that you immediately get a pressure reading on Schrader while you do not on Presta.